January 2020 Yojana:- Download PDF Here

 - The region has tropical evergreen forests, moist deciduous forests, scrub jungles, sholas and savannas including high rainfall savannas of which 10% of the forest area is under legal protection.

-- The Carbon Sequestration of WG have been quantified, which confirms that the forests of WG are incredible reservoirs of biomass and carbon stock, highlighting the role of forests in lowering atmospheric carbon.
-And mitigation of global warming.
+- The Carbon Sequestration of WG has been quantified, which confirms that the forests of WG are incredible reservoirs of biomass and carbon stock, highlighting the role of forests in lowering atmospheric carbon and mitigation of global warming.

 - The Southern and Central WG regions endowed with rich native forests have soils rich in carbon.

-- Similar trend is noticed in carbon captured by soil and higher carbon content increment per year is noticed in Karnataka and Central Kerala parts of the WG.
+- A similar trend is noticed in carbon captured by soil and higher carbon content increment per year is noticed in Karnataka and Central Kerala parts of the WG.

 - Carbon footprint is contributed by emissions from the energy sector (68%), agriculture (19.6%), industrial processes (6%), Land Use (LU) change (3.8%) and forestry (1.9%), respectively in India with CO2, emission of about 3.1 MGg (2017) and the per capita CO2 emission of 2.56 metric tonnes.

 - India has committed at the Paris Climate Change Agreement to reduce its emissions by 33-35% by 2030, which necessitates the immediate implementation of carbon capture (with afforestation of degraded landscapes with native species, regulations of LULC change) and de-carbonisation (through the large-scale implementation of renewable and sustainable energy alternatives).

 - For this, stringent norms must be developed towards

 - Dis-incentives for continued higher emission based on ‘polluter pays’ principle